flancia-coop/doc.anagora.org/fellowship-of-the-link.md

                 - [[How Brains Think]]
                 - [[Throwing Madonna]]
                     - Hypothesis
-                    - We became unreasonably good at throwing by being bad at throwing, and then bootstrapped into having the right neuronal st
+                    - We became unreasonably good at throwing by being bad at throwing, and then bootstrapped into having the right neuronal structures evolving for precision timing of throws.
+Those neural structures could then be coopted for intelligence, music, speech, etc.